 Are you married to your job … or going through the motions?

-There is a fine line between being engaged and being consumed by work.
+If you live to work, you may be crossing that fine line between being engaged and being consumed by work.
 When passion becomes preoccupation — when a disproportionate amount of your time, thoughts and energy are devoted to your career — your work-life balance can be threatened.
+On the flip side, when you work to live, you miss out on the rich sense of fulfillment that a meaningful career can elicit.

 The Disengagement Dilemma: Work = Paycheck